lanl-aea/waves/docs/scons_quickstart.rst

 .. note::

    Unlike the :ref:`quickstart`, this tutorial will use native `SCons`_ code without the `WAVES`_ extensions and builders.
-This tutorial is included as an example for using native `SCons`_ techniques when `WAVES`_ third-party software support is not provided or for when a modsim project requires unique builder behavior.
+This tutorial is included as an example for using native `SCons`_ techniques when `WAVES`_ does not support required third-party software, such as numeric solvers, or for when a modsim project requires unique builder behavior.

 This quickstart will create a pure `SCons`_, minimal, single file project definition matching the tutorials listed below.